Thermal conditions - Ingressi

 Thermal conditions - Yleistä

-The way in which workers perceive thermal conditions in their workplace depends on, among other things, their personal characteristics, how used to hot or cold temperatures they are, the physical effort involved in their work and clothing.
+Thermal conditions refer to the ambient temperature, humidity and air flow rate in a workplace as well as thermal radiation.
+These physical conditions have an effect on how a worker is subjected to strain in their work.
+In addition, the workload is affected by the worker’s personal characteristics, how used to hot or cold temperatures they are, the physical effort involved in their work as well as regular breaks.
+Clothing can also have a significant effect on the strain caused by hot or cold temperatures.
 Working in unusually high or low temperatures puts more strain on the body and increases the risk of accidents and health problems.

 |Physical effort involved in the work||Heat production||Recommended temperature||Air flow rate|

 |light desk work||under 150 W||21–25 °C||less than 0,1 m/s|

 |other light work||150–300 W||19–23 °C||less than 0,1 m/s|